SUSE-Cloud/socok8s/doc/source/deployment/verify.rst

 ==========================

-The cloud deployment includes Rally testing for the core Airship UCP and Openstack services by default.
+The cloud deployment includes Rally testing for the core Airship UCP and OpenStack services by default.

-Your `deployer` node should now have a configuration file to use OpenStack and have Openstack CLI installed.
+At this point, your `Deployer` node should have an OpenStack configuration file, and the OpenStackClient (OSC) command line interface should be installed.

-To test if you can access the Openstack service via the vip and if the services are functioning as expected, you can:
+Test access to the OpenStack service via the VIP and determine that the OpenStack services are functioning as expected by running the following commands:

 .. code-block:: console